Terry L. Campos, J.D.

 Bernette provides administrative support for the leadership and staff of NCVLI.
 She supports staff in NCVLI program operations and assists with office operations.
 Before joining NCVLI, Bernette worked as a legal assistant at several local law firms.
 She holds a B.S. in Economics from Purdue University.
 Bernette joined NCVLI in July 2016

 Rebecca S.T.
 Khalil, J.D.

-Ms. Khalil is an attorney with NCVLI and is the Safeguarding Child-Victims’ Rights Initiative Director.
+Ms. Khalil is a staff attorney with NCVLI where she directed NCVLI’s Safeguarding Child-Victims’ Rights Initiative from 2010-2012.
+At NCVLI, Ms. Khalil researches victims’ rights laws and policies across the United States, drafts amicus briefs, provides technical legal assistance to attorneys and advocates nationwide, and creates and presents online and in-person trainings and webinars on a variety of victims’ rights topics.
 Before joining NCVLI, Ms. Khalil was a litigation associate with Baker & Hostetler LLP in New York City, where she worked on a number of complex commercial and business litigations, including trade secret, securities, and contract cases, as well as white collar criminal defense, governmental and quasi-governmental matters, and corporate investigations.
-During law school, Ms. Khalil was an extern with the Criminal Division of the U.S. Attorney’s Office in San Jose, California.
+During law school, she was an extern with the Criminal Division of the U.S. Attorney’s Office in San Jose, California.
 Ms. Khalil holds a B.A. in History from Seattle University and earned her J.D. from Stanford Law School, where she was elected to the Order of the Coif.
-Joined NCVLI in December 2010
+Ms. Khalil joined NCVLI in December 2010.

 Sarah LeClair, J.D.